jeremy-rifkin/cpptrace/README.md

 ![from_current](res/from_current.png)

-There are a few extraneous frames at the top of the stack corresponding to standard library exception handling internals.
-These are a small price to pay for stack traces on all exceptions.

 API functions:
 - `cpptrace::raw_trace_from_current_exception`: Returns `const raw_trace&` from the current exception.
 - `cpptrace::from_current_exception`: Returns a resolved `const stacktrace&` from the current exception.
 Invalidates